andyljones/megastep/docs/tutorials/deathmatch-env.rst

 isn't feasible to copy-paste the entire definition every time.
 Instead, the snippets here are going to be small 'experiments' that demonstrate how a particular part of the class works.

-TODO: Rest of the deathmatch tutorial
+TODO-DOCS Rest of the deathmatch tutorial